 Yeah, that’s fair enough, that’s a good thing to take to heart.
-One of the one of the things with stroke that people don’t realize is that the recovery continues.
-And sometimes there’s ah, we talk about neuro plasticity, you know, the ability for the brain to change itself into, but there’s also a another form of neuroplasticity that people aren’t aware of.
-And that’s negative neural plasticity, which is neuro plasticity.
+One of the things with a stroke that people don’t realize is that the recovery continues.
+And sometimes there’s ah, we talk about neuroplasticity, you know, the ability for the brain to change itself into, but there’s also another form of neuroplasticity that people aren’t aware of.
+And that’s negative neural plasticity, which is neuroplasticity.
 But you can unlearn stuff as well.

 Bill Gasiamis 23:51

-And the other thing that’s interesting is that I recently read a study from a book from Dr. Norman Doidge, who he talks about the brains way of healing is the topic of the book.
-And that particular book talks about how, after many, many years of getting people who can’t move limbs and retraining them, you know, with different versions of training that they gain improvements in the limbs that haven’t been able to use.
+And the other thing that’s interesting is that I recently read a study from a book by Dr. Norman Doidge, who talks about the brain’s way of healing is the topic of the book.
+And that particular book talks about how, after many, many years of getting people who can’t move limbs and retraining them, you know, with different versions of training they gain improvements in the limbs that haven’t been able to use.